 Assistant Librarian: Tina Szeles

 Dancing, singing and more!
 Similar to Tick Tock Time just a new name!
 Parents and pre-school children are invited to attend Get Funky Friday’s at 10:00.
-An interactive program for parents and preschool children, songs, rhymes and stories, all free of charge.
+An interactive program for parents and preschool children with songs and rhymes all free of charge.

 Parents, caregivers and preschool children are invited to attend our story time on Wednesday mornings at 10:00.
 Stories and craft are free of charge.